Ingredients

 Notes

-Note 2 – Grating the onions will ensure the meatballs are extra juicy and flavour packed.
+Note 2 – Grating the onions will ensure the meatballs are extra juicy and flavour-packed.
 Cut your onion in half and grate it on the cut side using a box grater.
 This ensures you are left with a fine onion “pulp” versus chunks of onions.

 Note 3 – Serve with fresh sourdough bread or garlic bread and a green salad.
 The sauce consistency is thin and perfect for dipping.

-LEFTOVERS – Refrigerate for up to 3 days.
+Refrigerate for up to 3 days.
 Freeze for up to 3 months (in individual portions).
 Thaw completely overnight in the fridge and reheat in the microwave or oven.

 - Prep Time: 10 mins

-- Cook Time: 10 mins
+- Cook Time: 25 mins

-- Category: beef, meatballs
+- Category: beef, meatballs, meatball bake

 - Method: pan, simmer

-- Cuisine: Italians
+- Cuisine: Italian

 lanalyons says: